All PDF performance as at 30 April 2020.

 KEY INFORMATION DOCUMENTS (KIDs)

-Key Information Documents (KIDs) are being introduced from January 2018.
+Key Information Documents (KIDs) were being introduced from January 2018.
 The new fund KIDs are very similar to the existing Key Investor Information Documents (KIIDs), but go further in providing you with information to better understand and compare the key features, risks, rewards, and costs of different investments.
 Both documents present similar information, but are based on two different pieces of European legislation.
+You can find the relevant fund KID or KIID on our Fund Centre linked above.

 Latest fund performance statistics and growth rates in PDF format: